feilchenfeldt/Evolutionary_Genomics_Tutorial/PlottingTelmatherinaR.md

        colour = "species") +#adding the percent variance explained colouring the points theme_minimal() #removes gray background of ggplot
 ```

+As expected, the first axis of the PCA loads on the difference between
+**Marosatherina** and **Telmatherina**.
+Repeat the same plot as above, but plot `PC2` against
+`PC3`.
+This will be more informative about the Malili lakes *Telmatherina*.

 ### ADMIXTURE plot